gbowne1/codestream/CONTRIBUTING.md

 If you are not sure what to work on, review the issues list first.
 There are also TODO's listed in the included [TODO.md](./TODO.md) file.

+Please '//TODO' mark incomplete areas and add them to the TODO.md file.

 @gbowne1 and other project maintainers will assign users to issues on a first come, first serve basis.
 If you would like to work on an issue, feel free to indicate by tagging the mentioned persons.

 > Note: If assigned an issue and along the line you change your mind or can't figure it out, ensure to notify the team immediately so it can be unassigned then reassigned to another.
 > it is important to note that some tasks tagged good first issue may not be as simplified and basic to you as it might sound, so it is advisable to look through the issue thoroughly before volunteering.
+In most cases, 'good first issue' and 'help wanted' were selected to ensure issue visibility on GitHub.

 ## Create an issue